the-alex/the-alex.github.io/_posts/2015-11-16-anyone-can-code.md

 ---
 layout: post
-title: "Learning isn't that hard.
-It just takes time."
+title: "Programming isn't that hard.
+It just takes practice."
 excerpt: "A preliminary response to a recent article on the difficulty of learning to program."
 share: false
 tags: []